Cauchy's theorem (geometry)

 convex polytopes in three dimensions with congruent corresponding faces must be congruent to each other.
 That is, any polyhedral net formed by unfolding the faces of the polyhedron onto a flat surface, together with gluing instructions describing which faces should be connected to each other, uniquely determines the shape of the original polyhedron.
 For instance, if six squares are connected in the pattern of a cube, then they must form a cube: there is no convex polyhedron with six square faces connected in the same way that does not have the same shape.

 This is a fundamental result in rigidity theory: one consequence of the theorem is that, if one makes a physical model of a convex polyhedron by connecting together rigid plates for each of the polyhedron faces with flexible hinges along the polyhedron edges, then this ensemble of plates and hinges will necessarily form a rigid structure.

 Statement

 Let P and Q be combinatorially equivalent 3-dimensional convex polytopes; that is, they are convex polytopes with isomorphic face lattices.
 Suppose further that each pair of corresponding faces from P and Q are congruent to each other, i.e. equal up to a rigid motion.
 Then P and Q are themselves congruent.

 To see that convexity is necessary, consider a regular icosahedron.
-One can "push in" a vertex to create a nonconvex polyhedron that is still combinatorially equivalent to the regular icosahedron.
-Another way to see it, is to take the pentagonal pyramid around a vertex, and reflect it with respect to its base.
+One can "push in" a vertex to create a nonconvex polyhedron that is still combinatorially equivalent to the regular icosahedron; that is, one can take five faces of the icosahedron meeting at a vertex, which form the sides of a pentagonal pyramid, and reflect the pyramid with respect to its base.